 In aquifers containing pyrite, bacteria can convert the mineral to hydrogen sulfide gas; the bacteria may also generate slime, which promotes the growth of other bacteria and clogs wells and plumbing.
 Bacteria thrive in the low-oxygen environments of slow-moving groundwater and in warm storage tanks such as water heaters and water softeners.

 Another source of hydrogen sulfide gas is a water heater with an electric anode made of magnesium.
 The magnesium reacts with the sulfate in the water.
 If you detect the rotten egg odor from hot- but not cold-water faucets, the source is likely the water heater.

-To reduce gas production, a licensed plumber

-can replace the magnesium anode with a zinc anode, but the change may void the warranty.
+Water has unique physical and chemical properties.
+The manner in which water absorbs and releases heat, reflects sunlight, expands upon freezing, and dissolves other materials is essential to life on earth.
+To reduce gas production, a licensed plumber can replace the magnesium anode with a zinc anode, but the change may void the warranty.
 See Chapter 10 for water treatment options to remove hydrogen sulfide gas and sulfur-reducing bacteria.